netless-io/docs/docs/android/guides/document.md

 title: Doc-conversion & replay
 ---

-Before reading this article, please read the server-side documentation: [Document to Picture](/docs/server/api/server-static-conversion), [Document to Web](/docs/server/api/server-dynamic-conversion), and make sure that the corresponding service has been activated in [console](https://console.herewhite.com).
+Before reading this article, please read the server-side documentation: [Document to Picture](/docs/server/api/server-static-conversion), [Document to Web Page](/docs/server/api/server-dynamic-conversion), and make sure that the corresponding service has been activated in [console](https://console.netless.link).

 The SDK encapsulates the interaction of the SDK server into a `Converter` class.
 Developers do not need to care about the interaction with the SDK server on the client.